top of page

 The next steps for JT-DMF include:

-• Preparing the first round of technical and business deliverables
+• The first round of technical and business deliverables are being worked on now

 This work will shape how the industry builds flexible, scalable, future-ready media facilities — and we invite the community to be part of it.